 The elements listed below need to be included in all management plans that are submitted for review by the Committee on the Conflict of Interest in Employment (Nepotism).
-The management plan—which primarily creates a revised reporting structure so that no individual is in a position to make employment-related decisions for another individual with whom s/he has a relationship outside the employment setting—should be prepared by the first neutral supervisor* or above.
+The management plan—which primarily creates a revised reporting structure so that no individual is in a position to make employment-related decisions for another individual with whom they have a relationship outside the employment setting—should be prepared by the first neutral supervisor* or above.
 All plans need to be routed through the college or division office before submission to the Committee on the Conflict of Interest in Employment (Nepotism).

-- Identification of unit or department and the division or college.
+- Identification of unit or department and the division or college

-- It is the policy of the University that conflicts of interest should be avoided where possible and otherwise disclosed and managed.
+- It is the policy of the university that conflicts of interest should be avoided where possible and otherwise disclosed and managed.
 Therefore, document the "sound institutional reason" (OM III 8.d) why this conflict is not being avoided.

-- A description of the conflict-of-interest situation that the plan addresses.
+- A description of the conflict-of-interest situation that the plan addresses

 - A description of the reporting structure(s) (include names and titles) proposed to eliminate a real or perceived conflict related to hiring, salary, working conditions, working responsibilities, evaluation, promotion, and termination decisions.
 NOTE: The inclusion of “hiring” in this list signifies that the description of how the conflict was managed must include information about the hiring process (i.e., how the involved individual was removed from any participation in the hiring process, beginning with the point at which a potential conflict was identified, which may include even how the position was advertised if it was known that the related individual was a potential candidate for the position).